rayanc72/hybrid-perovskite-studio/README.md

 HPS is an active research software project and is still evolving.
-It grew out of a longer collection of notebook-based and script-based workflows developed for hybrid-perovskite research, and is gradually being consolidated into a more structured, reusable application.
-While the codebase is already useful for day-to-day analysis, some workflows remain under active refinement and edge cases may still appear.
+It grew out of a longer collection of notebook-based and script-based workflows developed for hybrid-perovskite research, and is gradually being consolidated into a more structured, reusable application.While the codebase is already useful for day-to-day analysis, some workflows remain under active refinement and edge cases may still appear.
 The broader goal is to continue expanding HPS into a flexible and maintainable platform for hybrid perovskite modelling, analysis, and visualization.